 Document Recording: Your “Recorder of Deeds Department” records almost 100 various types of documents.
 Although most deal with land transactions such as Deeds, Mortgages, Assignments, Releases and Liens, everything from “Affidavits” to “Wills” are also recorded and placed in the “public record” to serve “notice” of an action that has taken place.
 Missouri is categorized as “notice state” whereby a later buyer who pays fair value for a property and does not have notice there were any other earlier conflicting interests will have priority over any later recordings.

 Marriage Licenses: Besides document recordings, the Recorder of Deeds Department is responsible for the issuance of Missouri Marriage Licenses.
-Of the 40,000+ licenses issued annually in the State of Missouri, over 5,000 couples -- approximately one of every eight -- come to the Jackson County to obtain their license.
+Of the 45,000 licenses issued across the State of Missouri, over 6,300 couples -- approximately one of every seven -- come to Jackson County to obtain their license.

 Copy/Archival Services: The Recorder of Deeds Department maintains land, recorded documents, Marriage Licenses and other Executive, Legislative and Judicial Records dating back to the beginning of Jackson County in 1826.
 Paper, digital and microfilm records are preserved for timely access and retrieval at either our recording offices or underground Records Center.